Top 10 things all new landlords should know

 When it comes to insurance, landlords need to have building insurance which covers accidental damage like fire and flooding, whereas the tenant should get contents’ insurance if they want to protect their belongings.

 Budding landlords may want to invest in a Landlord Association membership – especially if you think this might be something you will eventually do as a career.
 As a Landlord Association member, you’ll build up your professional reputation and have access to a wealth of knowledge and resources to help run your investment.

 You’ve done the background checks, carried out the necessary requirements and are now fully compliant.
 Next, you’ve agreed the rent and finalised the tenancy agreement and your tenant moves in… and that’s it.

 Or is it?

 Although you own the house or flat, don’t expect to waltz in unannounced.
 The law states that you have to give at least 24 hours’ notice before stopping by your tenant’s house.
-At this stage though, you’ve been well-prepared and neither you or your tenant should hear from each other unless something goes wrong or either one of you have an enquiry.
+At this stage though, you’ve been well-prepared and neither you or your tenant should hear from each other unless something goes wrong or either one of you have an inquiry.